 URP 540 Historic Preservation and Conservation.
 (3 hours) Issues of revitalizing and preserving historic resources are explored.
-This course focuses on the resources are explored.
 This course focuses on the history, context, methods, and public policies related to historic preservation movements and programs.

 URP 541 Technical Skills of Composition and Communication.
-(3 hours) Studio introducing graphic communication (in two and three dimensions) as visual organization and sequencing of the complex and varied information considered in the decision-making process of planning.
+(3 hours) Studio introducing graphic communication (in two and three dimensions) as visual organization and sequencing of the complex and varied information considered in the decisionmaking process of planning.
 Exercise of cognitive and aesthetic judgment by selective use and drawing of lines, planes, perspective, solids, shade, shadow and color; including introduction to the examination of aesthetic, symbolic and cultural elements of design.